pual/couchbase-mobile-portal/md-docs/ready/training/03-create-database.md

     let kUsePrebuiltDb = true
     ```

-2. Build and run (don't forget to delete the app first).
+2. Build and run (⚠️ don't forget to delete the app first).
 3. A Groceries list will now be visible on the Lists screen.
 Click on it to see the tasks.
   <img src="https://cl.ly/3e1J2I0G1U1U/image45.gif" class="portrait" />